 In 2014, she received her PhD from Sciences-Po, France.
 Her thesis was the first study on the political role of gangs through umbrella NGOs in Malaysia.
-In 2007, her Masters research on the apostasy controversies and Islamic civil society was awarded the second prize for International Young Scholar from the ISIM, Leiden.
+In 2007, her Master’s research on the apostasy controversies and Islamic civil society was awarded the second prize for International Young Scholar from the ISIM, Leiden.

-Sophie is also an Associate at The Steven J.Green School of International and Public Affairs (SIPA), Florida International University (FIU), Miami, USA; The History Workshop, at The University of Witwatersrand, Johannesburg, South Africa; The Fondation for Strategic Research (FRS) and The Chair of Contemporary History of the Arab World at College de France in Paris, France.
+Sophie is also an Associate at The Steven J.Green School of International and Public Affairs (SIPA);Florida International University (FIU), Miami, USA; The History Workshop at The University of Witwatersrand, Johannesburg, South Africa; The Foundation for Strategic Research (FRS) and The Chair of Contemporary History of the Arab World at College de France in Paris, France.

-During the 2018 General Elections campaign she was given access to the inner circles of Mahathir campaign for 6 months, from nomination day to victory for her forthcoming monograph (2020).
+During the 2018 General Elections campaign, she was given 6 months of access to the inner circles of Mahathir campaign, from nomination day to victory, for her forthcoming monograph (2022).
 Beyond the rigorous documentation of the campaign and its intricacies from the unique perspective of the close circles of Mahathir, this book is an in-depth analysis of the re-invention of the Mahathir persona and the concept of “Legitimacy” in Malaysia and beyond.

 Sophie believes it is essential for academics to disseminate their research to a wide audience, and primarily in the countries they study.
 With this idea in mind, she has oriented her efforts towards the publication of original scholarship addressing both a general and academic audience within and outside of Malaysia.
-She is the editor of a series “Malaysian Politics and People”: the first volume Misplaced Democracy was released in 2014, the second volume Illusions of democracy was published in 2017 and re-published in 2018 by Amsterdam University Press.
-The third volume of the series Minorities Matter released on 4th May 2019, see here for more information.
+She is the editor of a series “Malaysian Politics and People”; the first volume Misplaced Democracy was released in 2014, the second volume Illusions of Democracy was published in 2017 and re-published in 2018 by Amsterdam University Press.
+The third volume of the series Minorities Matter released on 4th May 2019.
+See here for more information.

-Sophie has also started to develop several documentary projects with French production companies, including a series on the Arts and Politics.
+Sophie has also started to develop several documentary projects with French production companies, including a series on the arts and politics.
 Her first film 9/43 featured the Malaysian cartoonist Zunar and was selected among the 25 best movies of the French short-film festival ‘Infracourt’ in 2016.

-Sophie has been offered research opportunities in highly competitive research institutions across the globe including: the Democracy in Hard Places Initiative at the Ash Center for Democracy, Harvard Kennedy School, Harvard University, US (May 2018-May 2020), the National Endowment for Democracy (NED), Washington DC (March-August 2020), Humanities Center at Stanford University (February 2020), Center for Southeast Asia Studies (CSEAS), Kyoto University, Kyoto, Japan, the Weatherhead Center at Harvard University (2018-2019), and the Robert Schumann Centre for Advanced Studies (RSCAS), European University Institute (2014-2017).
+Sophie has been offered research opportunities in highly competitive research institutions across the globe including: the Democracy in Hard Places Initiative at the Ash Center for Democracy, Harvard Kennedy School, Harvard University, US (May 2018-May 2020), the National Endowment for Democracy (NED), Washington DC (March-August 2020), Humanities Center at Stanford University (February 2020), Center for Southeast Asia Studies (CSEAS), Kyoto University, Kyoto, Japan, the Weatherhead Center at Harvard University (2018-2019), and the Robert Schumann Centre for Advanced Studies (RSCAS), and European University Institute (2014-2017).